brickblock-io/employee-handbook/README.md

 ### How to reimburse

-Every employee receives a [Givve MasterCard](https://www.givve.com) for each employee.
+Every employee receives a [Givve MasterCard](https://www.givve.com).
 You will get 44€ topped up on your card every month and will be able to spend it towards all physical or mental health-related expenses.
 It works just like a regular Mastercard, except that you can’t get money out from the ATM.

 1. Get written approval from your manager for your expense